DANS-KNAW/easy-bag-store/docs/01_manual.md

 ARGUMENTS
 ---------

-      -b, --base-dir  <arg>     BagStore base-dir to use -s, --store-name  <arg>   Configured store to use --help                Show help message
+      -b, --base-dir  <arg>     bag store base-dir to use -s, --store-name  <arg>   Configured store to use --help                Show help message
           --version             Show version of this program

-    Subcommand: list - Lists the bag-stores for which a shortname has been defined.
-    These are the bag-stores that are accessible through the HTTP interface
+    Subcommand: list - Lists the bag stores for which a shortname has been defined.
+These are the bag stores that are also accessible through the HTTP interface.

           --help   Show help message
+    ---

     Subcommand: add - Adds a bag to the bag-store
+      -m, --move          move (rather than copy) the bag when adding it to the bag store
-      -u, --uuid  <arg>   UUID to use as name for the Bag --help          Show help message
+      -u, --uuid  <arg>   UUID to use as bag-id for the bag --help          Show help message

      trailing arguments:
-      bag (required)   the (unserialized) Bag to add
+      bag (required)   the (unserialized) bag to add
     ---

-    Subcommand: get - Retrieves a Bag or File in it --help   Show help message
+    Subcommand: get - Retrieves an item by copying it to the specified directory (default: current directory).
+      -d, --directory  <arg>   directory in which to put the item (default = .)
+      -s, --skip-completion    do not complete an incomplete bag --help               Show help message

      trailing arguments:
-      item-id (required)        ID of the Bag or File to retrieve
+      item-id (required)   item-id of the item to copy
-      <output-dir> (required)   directory in which to put the Bag or File
     ---

+    Subcommand: stream - Retrieves an item by streaming it to the standard output -f, --format  <arg>   stream item packaged in this format (tar|zip) --help            Show help message

+     trailing arguments:
+      item-id (required)   item-id of the item to stream
+    ---

-    Subcommand: enum - Enumerates Bags or Files
+    Subcommand: enum - Enumerates bags or Files
-      -a, --all        enumerate all Bags, including inactive ones -d, --inactive   only enumerate inactive Bags
+      -a, --all                   enumerate all bags, including inactive ones -e, --exclude-directories   enumerate only regular files, not directories -d, --inactive              only enumerate inactive bags
           --help                  Show help message

      trailing arguments:
-      <bagId> (not required)   Bag of which to enumerate the Files
+      <bagId> (not required)   bag of which to enumerate the Files
     ---

+    Subcommand: locate - Locates the item with <item-id> on the file system -f, --file-data-location   resolve to file-data-location
-    Subcommand: deactivate - Marks a Bag as inactive --help   Show help message
+          --help                 Show help message

      trailing arguments:
-      <bag-id> (required)   Bag to mark as inactive
+      <item-id> (required)   the item to locate
     ---

-    Subcommand: reactivate - Reactivates an inactive Bag --help   Show help message
+    Subcommand: deactivate - Marks a bag as inactive --help   Show help message

      trailing arguments:
-      <bag-id> (required)   Inactive Bag to re-activate
+      <bag-id> (required)   bag to mark as inactive
     ---

-    Subcommand: prune - Removes Files from Bag, that are already found in reference Bags, replacing them with fetch.txt references --help   Show help message
+    Subcommand: reactivate - Reactivates an inactive bag --help   Show help message

      trailing arguments:
-      <bag-dir> (required)         Bag directory to prune
+      <bag-id> (required)   inactive bag to re-activate
-      <ref-bag-id>... (required)   One or more bag-ids of Bags in the BagStore to
-                                   check for redundant Files
     ---

-    Subcommand: complete - Resolves fetch.txt references from the BagStore and copies them into <bag-dir>
+    Subcommand: prune - Removes Files from bag, that are already found in reference bags, replacing them with fetch.txt references
           --help   Show help message

      trailing arguments:
-      <bag-dir> (required)   Bag directory to complete
+      <bag-dir> (required)         bag directory to prune
+      <ref-bag-id>... (required)   One or more bag-ids of bags in the bag store to
+                                   check for redundant Files
     ---

+    Subcommand: complete - Resolves fetch.txt references from the bag store and copies them into <bag-dir>
-    Subcommand: validate - Checks that <bag-dir> is a virtually-valid Bag --help   Show help message
+      -k, --keep-fetchtxt   do not delete fetch.txt, if present --help            Show help message

      trailing arguments:
-      <bag-dir> (required)   Bag directory to validate
+      <bag-dir> (required)   bag directory to complete
     ---

+    Subcommand: validate - Checks that <bag-dir> is a virtually-valid bag --help   Show help message

+     trailing arguments:
+      <bag-dir> (required)   bag directory to validate
+    ---

-    Subcommand: run-service - Starts the EASY Bag Store as a daemon that services HTTP requests
-          --help   Show help message
+    Subcommand: run-service - Starts the EASY Bag Store as a daemon that services HTTP requests --help   Show help message
     ---